Women working in construction is on the increase. 37% of new entrants into the industry that came from higher education are women.

 Construction is an industry that goes out of its way to help you achieve your potential

-There are several organisations that specialise in connecting women in construction, which can be a useful step in finding construction job vacancies and reaching future employers:
+There are several organisations that specialise in connecting women in construction, which can be a useful step in reaching future employers: